virtual-labs/exp-sequence-model-au/experiment/procedure.md

 * **Actors** : Front-Desk Clerk, Customer.

 Student could draw a sequence diagram based on the architecture to show the interaction between the objects.

+Proceed by clicking on the Simulation tab and navigate through it reading all the instructions carefully.
+Use the help button provided to understand the interaction.